chargebee/chargebee-ios/README.md

 #### Buy / Subscribe  Product

 When the user chooses the product to purchase, pass in the product and customer identifiers to the following function.

+customer id - optional Parameter
+We need the unique ID of your customer for customer_id.
+If your unique list of customers is maintained in your database or a 3rd party system , send us the unique ID from there.
+If you rely on Chargebee for the unique list of customers, then you can send us a random unique string for this ID.

 ```swift